SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/DynamicPresenter/DynamicPresenter.md

 ### Placing elements visually

-We initialized our presenters, but we did not indicate how they need to be displayed.
+We initialized our presenters, but we did not indicate how they needed to be displayed.

-We want the upper part of the layout to have the classes and the methods shown in a horizontal way, like in the System Browser.
+We want the upper part of the layout to have the classes and the methods shown horizontally, like in the System Browser.
 To achieve that, we will create another left-to-right layout, with a spacing of 10 pixels between the classes and the methods.

-We will add that layout to our main layout, which is a top-to-bottom layout.
+We add that layout to our main layout, which is a top-to-bottom layout.
 We add the code and the button under the classes and the methods.
 We do not want the code to expand.
 In addition, we want a separation of 5 pixels for this layout.

 ```
 MyMiniBrowser >> defaultLayout